sourcegraph/customer-training/trainings/admin-webinar/lesson-plan.md

 #### Instrumentation (Kubernetes-only)

-If you're running a Kuberentes install, you'll also have access to the Instrumentation link in the Maintenance panel.
-Clicking this will bring you to a panel showing metrics for individual kubernetes pods.
+If you're running a Kubernetes install, you'll also have access to the Instrumentation link in the Maintenance panel.
+Clicking this will bring you to a panel showing metrics for individual Kubernetes pods.
 You should not need to access the Instrumentation panel unless working with our support team.

 🔎 The trainer should demonstrate:

-* How to acecss the Instrumentation panel on a Kubernetes install (sourcegraph.com will work)
+* How to access the Instrumentation panel on a Kubernetes install (sourcegraph.com will work)

 ❗️ If the customer isn't a Kubernetes customer, skip this section.